htefera/MLSystemsQualityEvaluation/README.md

 ## Objective
 Evaluating the quality of ML classification algorithms for 17 different classifiers from Spark ML, Keras, and Scikit-learn to detect or minimize ML bugs at an early stage before a model is deployed.
 This is accomplished through code testing of the data processing, training, and evaluation method.
 Model testing to check if what the model has learned is correctly applied.
 Testing of data by writing pre-train tests before the data feed to the ML models.
 In addition, to improve the quality of the classifier, evaluate them with selected model quality attributes (properties) on three popular classification datasets from [Kaggle](https://www.kaggle.com/)
 ## Machine Learning Testing Technique Used
-We took significant inspiration from model behavioral testing for NLP models, Deepchecks, a tool for assessing data and model quality, and Drifter-ML, a novel framework for performance testing of classification models
+We took significant inspiration from model behavioral testing for NLP models, **Deepchecks**, a tool for assessing data and model quality, and **Drifter-ML**, a novel framework for performance testing of classification models

 1.  **Model Pre-train tests**
-    * To ensure data quality by writing assertions on various characteristics of the given data
+    * To ensure data quality through writing assert statetment on the various characteristics data features
-    * Also we used Deepchecks to detect duplicates, type mismatches, train test distributions, etc
+    *  We also used **Deepchecks** to detect duplicates, type mismatches, train test distributions, etc
-2.  **Model Post-train tests** to evaluate the behavior of the trained models
+2.  **Model Post-train tests**
+     * To evaluate the behavior of the trained models
-     * Minimum Functionality test(robustness testing)
+     * **Minimum Functionality test** also known as robustness testing
-     * Invariant tests: testing to changes in the less relevant features and see how prediction varies
+     * **Invariant tests:** testing to changes in the less relevant features and see how prediction varies
-     * Directional expectation tests: testing for changes in relevant features and checking how the model prediction reacts
+     * **Directional expectation tests:** testing for changes in relevant features and checking how the model prediction reacts
 3. **Model Performance Evaluation**
-   * We used a machine learing model validation tool ***Drifter-ML*** to evaluate performance thresholds
+   * We used a machine learing model validation tool ***Drifter-ML*** to evaluate performance thresholds of the classification models
-5. **Data and Model drifts using DeepChecks**
+5. **Data and Model validation using DeepChecks**
-   * We used Deepcheecks for testing the train and test data for various features and for testing the behavior of the trained model
+   * We used Deepchecks for testing the train and test data for numerous features and various model capabilities.
+For this task we used Deepecheck's full_suite() testing approach
-   * We used Deepecheck's full_suite() module to check data and model drifts of the various models and the three datasets chosen for the experimentation
 # Datasets Used for the Experimentation
 We used three popular classification datasets from Kaggle to evaluate the classification algorithms
 1. **Fashion MNIST Dataset**